-Cultural resource use permittees are required to submit an annual report of their work for the calendar year, even if no work was conducted.
-The report will include the following information: name, type, and size of project; OAHP and BLM documentation numbers; number of isolated finds and sites discovered (if any) and number of eligible sites; date of report acceptance or notation of report pending; and if artifacts were collected, and where and when they were curated.
+Permit holders are required to submit an annual report of their work for the calendar year, even if no work was conducted.
+The report will include the following information: name, type, and size of project; OAHP and BLM documentation numbers; number of isolated finds and sites discovered (if any) and number of eligible sites; date of report acceptance or notation of report pending; and if artifacts were collected, number of materials, from which site(s) they originated, and where and when they were curated (see Appendix 8, recommended annual report format).
 Curation receipts must be submitted at the same time as the report, if they have not been previously submitted.
-The report will be submitted to the Colorado State Office no later than December 31 of each year.
-BLM prefers that the report is submitted by email, rather than in hard copy.
-[Note: the annual report is not to be used as a substitute for any inventory or excavation reports or site evaluations.
-Failure to submit the annual report may be grounds for permit suspension or revocation.]
+The report will be submitted to the Deputy Preservation Officer no later than December 31 of each year.
+The report should be submitted by email, rather than in hard copy.
+If no projects were conducted within the year, an email with this information may suffice as the annual report.
+Failure to submit the annual report may be grounds for permit suspension or revocation.
+[Note: the annual report is not to be used as a substitute for any survey or excavation reports or site evaluations.]

-J. Outreach
+K. Outreach

-Cultural resource use permittees are especially encouraged to educate project proponents about the value of cultural resources and the legal consequences of unauthorized damage and unauthorized removal of artifacts.
+Permit holders are especially encouraged to educate project proponents about the value of cultural resources and the legal consequences of unauthorized damage and unauthorized removal of artifacts.
 It is strongly recommended that project proponents offer an employee education program for field employees.